dwuab/WEScall/README.md

 ### 6.2.
 Memory settings of variant calling
 The joint calling step may take huge memory when the sample size is very large (>1,000).
 The cluster engine may terminate the jobs due to excessive memory usage.
 You can address this issue by either modifying the amount of requested memory or splitting genome into smaller regions (default 1Mb).

+The joint calling step may take huge memory when the sample size is very large (>1,000).
+The cluster engine may terminate the jobs due to excessive memoery usage.
+You can address this issue by either modifying the amount of requested memory or splitting genome into smaller regions (default 1Mb).

 To adjust the maximum memory usage, modify `batchopts_step1`, `batchopts_step2`, `batchopts_step3` options of `${PL_DIR}/cfg/varCall.cfg.yaml`.